 Our plan is designed to meet the needs of people who receive certain Medicaid benefits.
 (Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.)
-To be eligible for our plan you must be eligible for both Medicare and Medicaid in one of the following categories: Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary Plus (QMB+) or Specified Low-Income Medicaid in one of the following categories: Qualified Medicaid in one of the following Individual (QDWI), Qualifying Individual (QI), Qualified Medicare Beneficiary (QMB Only) or Specified Low-Income Medicare Beneficiary (SLMB Only).
+To be eligible for our plan you must be eligible for both Medicare and Medicaid in one of the following categories: Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary Plus (QMB+) or Specified Low-Income Medicare Beneficiary Plus (SLMB+) or eligible for Medicare cost-sharing assistance under Medicaid in one of the following categories: Qualified Disabled and Working Individual (QDWI), Qualifying Individual (QI), Qualified Medicare Beneficiary (QMB Only) or Specified Low-Income Medicare Beneficiary (SLMB Only).